A Sage Student

 Dr. Amy Juliano of Dover, MA is the parent of four Sagers in grades eight, six, four and one.
 This is her family’s seventh year at Sage.

-JoAnna Shields of Barrington, RI is in her ninth year as a teacher The Sage School.
-She currently teaches Kindergarten and serves as the Science Department Chair.
+Elizabeth Krikelis of Foxboro, MA is in her 26th year as a teacher at The Sage School.
+She currently teaches Grade 3.

 Rohan Jayaraman is a 2019 graduate of The Sage School and is currently a Class of 2023 student at The Wheeler School.